pytest-dev/plugincompat/OVERVIEW.md

  parameter, ensuring that it is tested against that pytest version and not what is installed in the system.

-`PLUGS_SITE`: URL to post the test result data to.
+`PLUGINCOMPAT_SITE`: URL to post the test result data to.
 See below for an example of a payload.

 The above environment variables are configured in the [.travis.yml](/.travis.yml) file and are part of the travis build matrix.